 Many factors can contribute to peri-implantitis such as how well you keep your implant(s) clean at home, implant crown cement left behind below the gumline, calculus (tartar) formation on the implant surface, and/or foreign matter getting stuck around the implant such as popcorn husks.
 Your overall health can also contribute, especially if you have poorly controlled diabetes or are a tobacco user.

 Current studies indicate that as many as 20% of implants develop peri-implantitis by 6-7 years after placement.
-Newer studies suggest the risk may be even higher, and find that peri-implantitis occurrence increases with an increasing number of years an implant is in service.
-Additionally the inflammatory nature of peri-implantitis can be a risk factor for systemic conditions such as heart disease and stroke, much in the same way as gum disease around natural teeth is known to do.
+Newer studies suggest the risk may be even higher and find that peri-implantitis occurrence increases with an increasing number of years an implant is in service.
+Additionally, the inflammatory nature of peri-implantitis can be a risk factor for systemic conditions such as heart disease and stroke, much in the same way as gum disease around natural teeth is known to do.

-The doctors recommends strict maintenance cleaning and monitoring regimens for dental implants to prevent peri-implantitis.
+The doctors recommend strict maintenance cleaning and monitoring regimens for dental implants to prevent peri-implantitis.
 When peri-implantitis is detected procedures may be necessary to control it before your implant is lost.
-This may include deep cleaning, perioscopy, laser surgical treatment, or traditional surgical access to explore and remove contributing factors, and possibly bone grafting around your implant to restore bone lost to peri-implantitis.
+This may include deep cleaning, perioscopy, laser surgical treatment, or traditional surgical access to explore and remove contributing factors, and possibly bone grafting around your implant to restore the bone lost to peri-implantitis.

 LAPIP (Laser Assisted PeriImplantitis Protocol)

 If you have a dental implant that you believe is unhealthy or are unsure if your dental implant(s) are adequately maintained call Northern Colorado Periodontics’ office at 970-207-4061 to set up a consultation appointment, or ask your general dentist for a referral.